-(15) Ensuring that NASA information is protected, handled, and commensurate with the national security classification level, sensitivity, value, and criticality in accordance with NPR 1600.2, Classified National Security Information (CNSI); NPR 2190.1, NASA Export Control Program; and NPR 2810.1, Security of Information Technology.
+(15) Ensuring that NASA information is protected, handled, and commensurate with the national security classification level, sensitivity, value, and criticality in accordance with NPR 1600.2; NPR 2190.1; and NPR 2810.1.

-(16) Ensuring any records created during this process be managed and dispositioned according to NPR 1440.6, NASA Records Management.
+(16) Ensuring any records created during this process be managed and dispositioned according to NPR 1441.1.

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
 This language applies to the Jet Propulsion Laboratory a Federally-Funded Research and Development Center), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 In this directive, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The terms: "may" or "can" denote discretionary privilege or permission, "should" denotes a god practice and is recommended, but not required, "will" denotes expected outcome, and "are/is" denotes descriptive material.